GregorLueg/node2vec-rs/README.md

 ## Usage

 Build and run:

 ```bash
 cargo build --release
 cargo run --release -- --input <PATH TO GRAPH CSV>
 ```

+In the standard version, this implementation uses the libtorch CPU backend.
+This works well across most OS, but `ndarray` and `wgpu` are also enabled (more to that later).

 ### Input Format